zenon4689/idealab_hompage/content/authors/Sung Ryong Yoo/_index.md

 ---
 # Display name
-title: Hui Ze Hong
+title: Sung Ryong Yoo

 # Full name (for SEO)
-first_name: Hui Ze
+first_name: Sung Ryong
-last_name: Hong
+last_name: Yoo

 # Username (this should match the folder name)
 authors:
-  - Hui Ze Hong
+  - Sung Ryong Yoo

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Combined MS-PhD student
+role: Professor of Artificial Intelligence

 # Organizations/Affiliations
 organizations: